att/vfd/doc/operations/vf_config.md

 `strip_stag` A boolean value that when true will cause the NIC to remove the VLAN ID from packets before they are given to the VF.
 	When true, this option implies that VLAN ID is inserted as packets are sent (there is no separate insert option).

-`allow_bacast` A boolean value which when true allows broadcast messages from the VF
+`allow_bcast` A boolean value which when true allows broadcast messages to be received by the VF from the wire

-`allow_macast` A boolean value which when true allows multicast messages from the VF
+`allow_mcast` A boolean value which when true allows multicast messages to be received by the VF from the wire

-`allow_un_uacast` A boolean value which when true allows unicast messages from the VF
+`allow_un_ucast` A boolean value which when true allows unicast messages to MACs not belonging to the VF to be received by the VF from the wire, i.e., promiscous mode

 `link_status` Sets one of three possible modes: on (status always reported to the VF), off (status never reported), auto (NIC decides when to report)